W. B. Yeats

 STANZA THREE

 “A Prayer for My Daughter” is typical of Yeats’s poetry in its interweaving of abstract spiritual thought with personal passion and recollection.
 His prayer in Stanzas Three to Six, that his daughter should be granted moderate, rather than absolute beauty, develops a contrast between what he wishes for her and what he knew of the dedicated Irish nationalist, Maud Gonne.
-In a famous literary love affair, Yeats had courted Maud passionately but unsuccessfully for nearly thirty years before his happy marriage to “Georgie,” his baby daughter=s mother.
-In Stanza Three, Yeats states that absolute beauty, such as he saw in Maud, can become an end in itself, excluding its possessor from friendship and from the intuitive intimacy which makes the right choice of a lover.
+In a famous literary love affair, Yeats courted Maud passionately but unsuccessfully for nearly thirty years before his happy marriage to “Georgie,” his baby daughter’s mother.
+In Stanza Three, he states that absolute beauty, such as he saw in Maud, can become an end in itself, excluding its possessor from friendship and from the intuitive intimacy which makes the right choice of a lover.

 STANZA FOUR